 - 1. This integrated circuit is produced with a Microchip Technology Inc.'s PIC12C5XX as the core embedded microcontroller.
 For further device specifications, and possibly clarification of those given, please refer to the appropriate Microchip documentation. - 2.
 This spec must be met in order to ensure that a correct power on reset occurs.
 It is quite easily achieved using most common types of supplies, but may be violated if one uses a slowly varying supply voltage, as may be obtained through direct connection to solar cells, or some charge pump circuits. - 3.
 This IC is uses CMOS technology so input currents to the logic are negligible.
 Each input does have internal diode protection circuits, however, which may cause up to 1μA of leakage currents to flow. - 4.
-Each of the values is graphically displayed in the Timing Diagrams on page 4. - 5.
-During a mode change, the Dir input must remain stable for at least Tsu before any transition of Step.
+Operation of the ELM312 is completely static, so there is no maximum time for any of these parameters.
+Each of the values is graphically displayed in Figure 1 on page 4. - 5.
+The Step input will initially be blocked for this time, to allow external circuits time to stabilize.